The new £1 coin is here – but here’s why you shouldn’t trade in your old coins yet

 - The Scottish thistle and bluebell £1 coin from 2014

-The three UK city coins are pulling in the most return, with the Edinburgh coin fetching as much as £34 per coin!
+The three UK city coins are pulling in the most return, with the Edinburgh coin fetching as much as £35 per coin and more!
 If you have the Cardiff coin amongst your spare change, you could get £20 for it, and a tenner for the London coin if it's hiding in your change.

-On eBay, there are a few of the coins mentioned above up for sale already.
-Whilst they're currently going for a bit less than what's been predicted, it's likely they'll go for more from tomorrow when they're officially out of circulation.
+On eBay, you'll be able to find most of the above round pounds up for sale.
+Whilst they're currently going for a bit less than what's been predicted, it's likely they'll go for more once they're officially out of circulation.

-If you can manage to have all 24 £1 coins in your possession, you could be in line for a serious return, as a complete collection will be more valuable when they’re removed from circulation in October.
+If you can manage to have all 24 £1 coins in your possession, you could be in line for a serious return, as a complete collection will be more valuable when they’re removed from circulation.

-In fact, Changechecker.org are even encouraging people not to spend their old £1 coins.
+In fact, Changechecker.org has even encouraging people not to spend their old £1 coins.

 Come 15 October, one thing is for certain, any collector looking to own a £1 coin collection will be paying a premium.